 One method of ensuring the opinions of niche segments are captured is using an online respondent panel.

-A respondent panel is a great resource when uncovering the complexity of neighbourhoods or niche markets like newcomers, young adults, agriculture professionals or even sports enthusiasts!
+A respondent panel is a great resource for uncovering the complexity of neighbourhood survey data, such as researching niche markets like newcomers, young adults, agriculture professionals or even sports enthusiasts!
 Well-established respondent panels are often made of new explorers in the market or seasoned consumers who have shown loyalty to their community, companies, and brands they engage with.

 Some respondent panels cannot only target the general population but can also quota segments of the population, focusing on niche audiences with geographic regions.
-Like SaskWatch Research®, a proprietary online community that comprises more than 18 thousand Saskatchewan residents.
+Like SaskWatch Research®, a proprietary online community with more than 18 thousand Saskatchewan residents.

 Since 2008, Insightrix has dedicated time and resources to ensuring SaskWatch Research collects more than 100 different profile variables that can support businesses interested in the Saskatchewan population and beyond.

 One of the key benefits of using a respondent panel to conduct market research is to cross-tabulate profile variables and benefit from deeper insights collected from respondents using rich demographic data.

 Respondent panels are supported by collecting demographics of all levels.
 For community decision-makers, neighbourhood demographics are critical to social and infrastructure planning specific to household composition, annual or individual income, home ownership vs. renting, multi-car households, children still living at home, etc.

 Urban data collected using neighbourhood surveys can play a role in how one neighbourhood may support an up-and-coming community centre or economic development project.